hadret/debug/README.md

 docker run -it --pid=container:31d5d7b218f0 --cap-add sys_admin ghcr.io/hadret/debug:latest
 ```

-More example can be found in this great write-up:
+More examples can be found in this great write-up:
 [How-to Debug a Running Docker Container from a Separate Container](https://rothgar.medium.com/how-to-debug-a-running-docker-container-from-a-separate-container-983f11740dc6).

 ## How to use with Kubernetes?